CloudLabsAI-Azure/CAF-Secure-Methodology/02-secure-application.md

     ![](images/a67.png)

-    >**Note: The application might take around 5 minutes to reflect, you can continue with the next task, come back and refresh the page to view the changes**
+    > **Note:** The application might take around 5 minutes to reflect.
+You can continue with the next task and come back later to refresh the page to see the changes.

-1. To test instant global failover in action, try the following steps **(Step 3 to Step 8 are optional)**:
+1. To test instant global failover in action, follow these steps (**Step 3 to Step 8 are optional**):

-1. Switch to the Azure portal, search for and select **App Services**.
+1. Navigate to the Azure portal, search for, and select **App Services**.

     ![](images/a46.png)

-1. Select one of your web apps, then click **Stop**, then click **Yes** to confirm.
+1. Select one of your web apps, click **Stop**, and then click **Yes** to confirm.

     ![](images/a172.png)

-1. Switch back to your browser and select Refresh.
+1. Switch back to your browser and select **Refresh**.
 You should see the same information page.

     ![](images/a67.png)

-    >**Note: There may be a delay while the web app stops.
-If you get an error page in your browser, refresh the page**.
+    > **Note:** There may be a delay while the web app stops.
+If you see an error page in your browser, simply refresh the page.

 1. Switch back to the Azure Portal, locate the other web app, and stop it.